LCyson/Bowser-MultiplayerDungeonGame/README.md

 	3. Create an account and login.
 	4. Use Space and Arrows on the keyboard to play.

-Please download the ProjectInstruction.pdf to read game detail.
+Please download the Game_Instruction.pdf to read game detail.